alokmenghrajani/decv/README.md

 transactions.
 Deterministic ECDSA is defined in [rfc6979](https://tools.ietf.org/html/rfc6979).

 An ECDSA signature is represented as a pair of values (r, s).
 All implementations must generate the same r.
-However, there exists two valid values for s (s and -s mod n, where n is the order of the group).
+However, there exists two valid values for s: s and -s mod n (where n is the order of the group).
 Another Bitcoin-centric decision is to always pick the lower s (see [BIP: 62](https://github.com/bitcoin/bips/blob/master/bip-0062.mediawiki), [BIP: 146](https://github.com/bitcoin/bips/blob/master/bip-0146.mediawiki)).

-The code uses libsecp256k1 to generate test vectors.
-The test vectors can be saved to a file or can be streamed to the other implementations.
+python/decv.py is used to generate test vectors.
+These test vectors can be saved to a file or can be streamed to any other implementation.
 The test vectors also contain BIP32 derivations, which enables writing validation code which is as close as feasible to actual Bitcoin wallet code.

+To learn more about ECDSA backdoors: ["Wallet Security" by Stephan Verbücheln](https://media.ccc.de/v/35c3-9492-wallet_security), ["Deterministic Signatures, Subliminal channels and Hardware wallets" by Sergio Demian Lerner](https://bitslog.com/2014/06/09/deterministic-signatures-subliminal-channels-and-hardware-wallets/).

 Note:
 - libsecp256k1 and OpenSSL are used via [pycoin](https://github.com/richardkiss/pycoin), a python library.